This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 - his financial need as a result of divorce

 - status as an adult migrant who learnt English as an adult

 - limited ability to understand complex legal documents

 - reliance on his practitioner.

 The firm acted for a commercial financier in documenting a $6.7M loan and a further advance two months later of $700,000.
 The security looked good.
 There were first mortgages over three properties in country Victoria and guarantees from the borrower’s directors.
-However when there was a default on the loan, the directors were bankrupt and the properties were sold for $2.5M less that the outstanding loan amount.
+However, when there was a default on the loan, the directors were bankrupt and the properties were sold for $2.5M less than the outstanding loan amount.

 It was alleged the practitioner had certified that the lease of one of the properties was in order, valid and subsisting, when in fact there were several problems with the lease.
-The rental on renewal would be reduced significantly to $100,000 (plus GST plus outgoings) or five per cent of turnover.
+The rental on renewal would be reduced significantly to $100,000, plus GST plus outgoings or five per cent of turnover.
 There was also a clause that effectively meant the $100,000 would not increase over three years which was not brought to the financier’s attention.
-It was clear from the extract of valuation the practitioner had been sent that the valuer had not taken this drop-in rent into account.
+It was clear from the extract of valuation the practitioner had been sent that the valuer had not taken this drop in rent into account.

 Our panel solicitor felt this fell squarely within the comments made by Brereton J in Kayteal Pt Ltd v Dignan & Ors NSWSC 197 where he said:

 A solicitor is bound to report to the client matters discovered, or that ought to have discovered, in the course of investigating title and preparing for completion, that a reasonably competent solicitor would regard as such as might cause the lender to doubt the correctness of the valuation, or some other ingredient of the lending decision.

 It also transpired that there was a second lease that had no minimum rent amount after renewal.